 - Beta: A comparative statistic expressing the ratio of a portfolio’s volatility to that of the indicated benchmark.

 - R Squared: Quantifies the percentage a portfolio’s movement (both positive and negative) that can be attributed to movement in the indicated benchmark.

 - Sharpe Ratio: This “bang-for-your-buck” metric assesses a portfolio’s efficiency, by illustrating its return relative to its risk exposure.
 This can help to facilitate a comparison of portfolios with drastically different Risk Numbers.

 - Drawdown: The maximum percent loss, from peak-to-trough, for a portfolio before a new peak is established during the specified time period.

 - Total Return (%) – Simply put, how well or how poorly did the portfolio perform?
 The Total Return calculation is segmented to the timeframe you choose and is rebalanced Quarterly.

 Each slice in the diagram represents an allocation – the larger the slice, the larger the allocation’s weight within the context of the overall portfolio.
 A single chord connects each of the allocation slices in the chart.
-Each chord is color-coded to represent the strength of the relationship between the two allocations it connects – with blue representing a strong anti-correlation and purple representing a strong correlation.
+Each chord is color-coded to represent the strength of the relationship between the two allocations it connects – with blue representing a strong anti-correlation and green representing a strong correlation.

 Hovering or clicking an allocation slice within the chord diagram will highlight its correlations to each of the portfolio’s other allocations, and mute the rest.
 You can lock in this state by clicking on an allocation in the table to the right.
 Doing this will also reveal a sorted list of the selected allocation's relationships (correlation coefficients) with the rest of the portfolio.

 Note: When modeled as an income stream, VA subaccounts are excluded from the correlation diagram.
 Additionally, allocations comprising less than 2% of the overall portfolio are excluded.